 Volatile Organic Compounds (VOCs) – EPA Method 8260

-Cascade is accredited for VOCs, including 1,4-dioxane, in soil and water matrices under the National Environmental Laboratory Accreditation Program (NELAP) and the International Organization for Standardization (ISO) using a Solid Phase Microextraction technique (ASTM D6520) followed by GC/MS analyses via SW846 EPA method 8260.
+Cascade is is DoD ELAP and NELAP accredited for VOCs, including 1,4-dioxane, in soil and water matrices.
+The method involves a Solid Phase Microextraction technique (ASTM D6520) followed by GC/MS analyses via SW846 EPA method 8260.
 Cascade has been using the SPME method for 20 years as an efficient and reliable technique for these types of analyses, especially in a dynamic fieldwork setting where the timing of analytical results is often critical to the success of the project.
 The SPME/GC/MS analytical technique does not require the use of solvents, can be deployed very easily in most field settings, and extractions and analytical runs are accomplished in less than 20 minutes.
 Most labs require a separate analytical method to analyze for the 1,4-dioxane while Cascade’s method can do both the 1,4-dioxane and the VOCs in a single analytical sequence.
 The SPME/GC/MS technique has routinely provided significant value to investigative programs that rely on efficient, low-volume groundwater sampling techniques and rapid turnaround analytical results that are used to guide the investigation.

 Cascade uses a proprietary extraction and analytical technique for determining the mass and concentration of contaminants in the rock matrix at contaminated fractured rock sites.
 This service is offered as part of our COREDFN™ service line for assessing the nature of matrix diffusion effects at these sites.
 This method is capable of detecting VOCs in rock samples at sub part per billion levels.
 The method was developed at the University of Waterloo (Gorecki, 2005) and has been transferred to Cascade’s lab program under agreement with Professor Gorecki.
 The method uses microwave assisted extraction (MAE, EPA Method 3546), followed by a cool on-column injection technique on a GC that uses dual electron capture detection (ECD) systems.
 The ultra trace detection limits for PCE and TCE are 0.25 and 0.38 ug/Kg, respectively.